-Gifted/Talented Series: Models of Differentiated Instruction for GT Students Live Online - 23254
+Gifted/Talented Series: Models of Differentiated Instruction for GT Students Virtual - 23254

 Models of Differentiated Instruction is one training in a five-part training series designed to meet the requirements of the Texas Administrative Code and the Texas State Plan for the Education of Gifted/Talented Students.
 Participants will explore Models of Differentiation through the lens of content, process, and product; readiness, interest, and learning profile; assessment, flexible grouping, and respectful tasks; and strategies geared towards reaching gifted students.
 This session counts as part of the initial 30 hours.